 Meantime, I took a heavy load of undergraduate and graduate courses in math and computer science, in order to complete my degrees, and I got A's in all of them.
 And I managed my own personal world, getting around, finding the things I needed, applying for jobs, etc. I guess I was younger back then.
 Just the thought of it exhausts me now. 😩

 Don't get it twisted; I got a lot of help. it's ok to toot your own horn, but nobody succeeds without help.
-I could give a long list of acknowledgements here and maybe should, but they would be just names to most of you.
+I could give a long list of acknowledgements here and probably should, but they would be just names to you.
 At the very least, my thanks to Dr. Eulenberg, Dick, and Jay.
-Even with all this help, I think vanishingly few people could have done what I did.
+Even with all this help, I think very few people could have done what I did.
 I'm just gonna put that out there.

-After MSU I took my software, on my floppies, to Bell labs.
+After MSU, I took my software on my floppies to Bell labs.
 They got me set up with an Apple2E, and I was talking to their computers, just like the other employees on their visual terminals.
-I was learning Unix and C, on an equal footing with everyone else.
-Within a couple months I broke through security and became superuser on their computer, just, you know, for giggles.
+I was learning Unix and C on an equal footing with everyone else.

 During the next 40 years I developed other tools, a speech adapter for linux, (originally embedded in the kernel), and edbrowse, a line oriented editor browser.
 There is a theme here.
 I write the tools I like, just the way I like them.
 This might be silly, or obsessive, but there it is.
+Read more about my command line philosophy here.
 It started in 1981 when I had no choice, and I guess I can't get out of the habit.
 I take some comfort in knowing that others benefit from these tools as well.
 I have added quite a few features at their request.
-It isn't all about me.
+So it isn't all about me.